Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Introduction

 Choosing between stationary and non-stationary modelling is, typically, an important step in the analysis of time series data.
 Stationarity, which assumes that certain probabilistic properties of the time series model do not evolve over time, is a key assumption in time series analysis, and several excellent monographs focus on stationary modelling; see, e.\,g., \cite{Brillinger1975}, \cite{brodav1991} or \cite{priestley1981}.
 However, in practice, many time series are deemed to be better-suited for non-stationary modelling; this judgement can be based on diverse factors, such as, for example, visual inspection, formal tests against stationarity, or the observation that the data have been collected in a time-evolving environment and therefore are unlikely to have come from a stationary model.

-One popular framework for the rigorous description of non-stationary time series models is that of local stationarity \citep{dah97,dahlhaus2012}, in which the data are modelled locally as approximately stationary.
-We illustrate the main idea of the paper using a simple example of a locally stationary time series model, the time-varying autoregressive model (of order~1)
+Early contributions to the literature of non-stationary time series are \cite{SubbaRao1970}, where the tvAR model was introduced, and \cite{Hallin1978}, who defined the tvARMA model.
+A general non-stationary time series framework was provided by \cite{Priestley1965}, who defined the evolutionary spectrum.
+A now particularly popular framework for the rigorous description of non-stationary time series models is that of local stationarity, in which the data are modelled locally as approximately stationary \citep{dah97,dahlhaus2012}.
+We now illustrate the main idea of the paper using a simple example of a locally stationary time series model, the time-varying autoregressive model (of order~1)

 with $T$ denoting the sample size, $a: [0,1] \rightarrow (-1,1)$ being some suitable function and $Z_t$ being an i.\,i.\,d.\ sequence with mean zero and variance one.
 Typically, to forecast future observations, one would require an estimate of $a(1)$, see e.\,g.\ \cite{chen2010}.
 Before constructing a suitable estimator, some analysts would wish to test if $a$ was indeed time-varying, and there exist a vast amount of techniques to validate the assumption of a constant second-order structure in this framework; see \cite{sacneu00}, \cite{pap09}, \cite{dwisub10}, \cite{pap10}, \cite{detprevet10}, \cite{Nason2013}, \cite{prevetdet12} or \cite{vogtdet2013}.
 If the process was found to be non-stationary, it would be tempting to estimate $a(1)$ by a localised estimate based on the most recent observations of $X_{t,T}$.
 This localisation would most likely reduce the bias of the estimator if the true dependency structure was indeed time-varying, but also increase its variance.
 However, if, for example, the function $a$ was varying only slowly over time, this estimation procedure might result in sub-optimal estimation from the point of view of the mean squared prediction error, yielding inferior forecasts compared to the classical stationary AR(1) model.
 This would be particularly likely if the test of stationarity employed at the start was not constructed with the same performance measure in mind (i.\,e., mean squared prediction error) and was therefore `detached' from the task in question (i.\,e., prediction).
 One of the findings of this paper is that even if the function $a$ varied over time, one should in some cases treat it as constant in order to obtain smaller prediction errors, or in other words, `prefer the wrong model' from the point of view of prediction.